xuxin11111/xuxin11111.github.io/_posts/2023-08-17-sample-markdown.md

 author: Xu Xin
 ---

 To prepare data for extracting cross-contextual commonalities in EEG-based emotional representations, we conducted experiments involving emotional elicitation across different contexts to build a comprehensive dataset.
 We have successfully completed EEG data collection from over thirty participants.
-This work is ongoing.
+This work is still ongoing.

 Although existing research has demonstrated that various contexts can effectively induce emotions, experiments specifically designed for cross-contextual tasks have received less attention.
 We devised a novel experimental paradigm, as illustrated below: